 The General English Assessment (GEA) is a tool used to measure your reading/writing skills and direct you to the English course that is most suitable for you.
-You may have to complete the GEA to prove that you meet the prerequisite English requirements for certain courses, but you must complete the GEA (or have an approved equivalent) before you register in ENGL 1030 Skills for College English, COMM 1008 College English or COMM 1138 College English (Distance Education).
+You may have to complete the GEA to prove that you meet the prerequisite English requirements for certain courses, but you must complete the GEA (or have an approved equivalent) before you register in COMM 1161 Introduction to College Communication, COMM 1162 Introduction to College Communication, or COMM 2017 Communicating Across Contexts.

 You must book your assessment appointment by calling the college-wide Contact Centre at 416-415-2000.
 You will need your student ID number to book an appointment.
 You will complete your assessment at an on-campus Assessment Centre.
 The location of your assessment will be provided to you when you book your appointment through the Contact Centre.

 If you have a physical, emotional or learning disability, you may request special accommodation for your assessment.

 You must bring a piece of government-issued photo identification (for example, a driver’s licence), a pen, a pencil and the $65 GEA assessment fee to your assessment.
 The assessment fee is payable by cash, certified cheque, Visa Credit, MasterCard, debit or money order.
 (Personal cheques are not accepted.)
 The GEA takes at least two hours to complete and consists of two parts: an opinion essay (three to five paragraphs long) and a multiple-choice reading comprehension test.
 To prepare for the GEA, visit the college-wide General English Assessment web page.